chende008/react-native-easy-app/README.en-US.md

       }
      ```

-  For detailed usage, please refer to the example project [Sample](https://github.com/chende008/react-native-easy-app-sample),  [Sample_MobX](https://github.com/chende008/Sample_MobX),  [Sample_Redux](https://github.com/chende008/Sample_Redux)
+  For detailed usage, please refer to the example project [Sample](https://github.com/chende008/react-native-easy-app-sample),  [Sample_MobX](https://github.com/chende008/Sample_MobX),  [Sample_Redux](https://github.com/chende008/Sample_Redux),  [Sample_Hook](https://github.com/chende008/Sample_Hook)

-  You can also refer to the introduction of react-native-easy-app article : [简书](https://www.jianshu.com/nb/44288056)
+  You can also refer to the introduction of react-native-easy-app article : [简书](https://www.jianshu.com/p/88821b1607a7)

+### Version log

+  * 1.7.0 XStorage initialization adds required parameter storageImp (AsyncStorage instance)
+  * 1.7.4 Set the default timeout of XHttpConfig to 15 seconds; update the readme file and add XStorage synchronization initialization code snippets.
+  * 1.7.5 Remove the parameter urlEncoded processing of specific request, only support global encoding or no encoding; fix the encoding processing under non-formEncoded type.
+  * 1.7.6 Set the default contentType of XHttpConfig to application/x-www-form-urlencoded; set the default icon of XText to be at the top of the text.
+  * 1.7.7 XText adds iconStyle and resizeMode attributes; XHttp common parameters add support for incoming FormData, the original parameter paramRaw supports sending the request directly without processing.
+  * 1.7.8 Fix the bug that XImage does not support tintColor style when there is a click event.
+  * 1.7.9 XFlatList adds ref attribute: ref => this.flatList = ref, so that XFlatList can support the related methods owned by FlatList, the usage is as follows: this.refreshList.flatList.scrollToOffset({...}).
+  * 1.7.12 When the request is successful, the meaningless timeout timer is cleared in time to reduce unnecessary waste of timer resources.
+  * 1.7.13 XFlatList adds attributes renderFooter, indicatorProps to control its style and attributes more flexibly.
+  * 1.7.14 XFlatList adds attributes such as indicatorProps, renderEmptyViewFunc, renderRooterViewFunc, etc., which can customize the layout of indicator, emptyView in various states and rooterView